matt-ball/postman-local/README.md

 ### `postman bootstrap`

-Retrieves a collection and converts its scripts to JavaScript files.
-Run this command whenever adding new scripts on the Postman side - it will not convert previously bootstrapped scripts.
+Retrieves a collections requests/responses and converts their scripts to JavaScript files.
+Run this command whenever adding new requests on the Postman side - it will not convert previously bootstrapped requests.

 ### `postman clone`